mebridges/mebridges/README.md

 ---

 ## 📁 Featured Projects
+You can find these projects—and track their progress—pinned on my GitHub profile just below!
 - 🎧 **Streaming Revenue Breakdown (WIP)**
   Exploring how Spotify, YouTube, and Apple Music distribute revenue, and what it means for artists. *(Coming soon!)*

 - 📈 **Northwind Traders Sales Analysis (Team Project)**
   Built an interactive Tableau dashboard for Northwind Traders to identify underperforming product categories and set sales goals.

 ---